-UC Berkeley Faces $23M Suit for Yianoppoulos Speech Riot
+UC Berkeley Faces $23M Suit for Yiannopoulos Speech Riot

 The lawsuit claims the university “clearly gives preferential treatment and protection to those students and student organizations that represent political ideals that fall in line with those held by its own liberal administration.”

-The complaint also accuses House Majority Leader Nancy Pelosi and former California Democratic Party Chairman John Burton of encouraging violence against supporters of President Donald Trump.
+The complaint also accuses House Minority Leader Nancy Pelosi and former California Democratic Party Chairman John Burton of encouraging violence against supporters of President Donald Trump.

 Robles says Pelosi endorsed violence against Trump supporters by “smiling and laughing” when outgoing California Democratic Party Chairman John Burton raised his middle fingers and yelled “Fuck Donald Trump” at a state Democratic party convention last month.